Global Consumer Confidence Report: January 2024

-- Germany experienced the largest increase in consumer confidence from November to December, with the Morning Consult Germany Index of Consumer Sentiment rising 11.4%.
+- Switzerland experienced the largest increase in confidence last month, with the Morning Consult Index of Consumer Sentiment rising 6.7% from November to December.

 About the authors

 Jesse Wheeler previously worked at Morning Consult as a senior economist.

 Akber Khan is an economist at decision intelligence company Morning Consult, where he supports the research efforts of the Economic Intelligence team by applying a combination of data science, data engineering and econometric forecasting methods to deliver insights into global macroeconomic trends.
 Previously, he worked for the Federal Reserve Board as a financial analyst, covering issues such as banking and finance, short-term funding markets, and monetary policy.
 He received a bachelor’s degree in economics from Bentley University.